Agricultural research in Israel: Awards and recognition

 In 2010, Jonathan Gressel of the Weizmann Institute received the Israel Prize for agricultural research.
 The prize committee chose Gressel, who is internationally known for his work in plant biotechnology, for breakthrough research in molecular structures that has major implications for the development of weed killers.

-The Israel Prize for Agriculture was previously awarded to about 10 different scientists mainly from the Agricultural Research Organization (previously the Agricultural Experiment Station) and the Faculty of Agriculture of the Hebrew University.
+The Israel Prize for Agriculture was previously awarded to about 10 different scientists mainly from the Agricultural Research Organization (previously the Agricultural Experiment Station) and the Faculty of Agriculture of the Hebrew University among them Prof. Hillel Oppenheimer (1959) and Prof. Chanan Oppenheimer (1968).

 In 2012, Daniel Hillel received the World Food Prize for his pioneering work in micro-irrigation techniques.